 MYTH 4: THE MOST EFFECTIVE WAY TO COUNT CASH IS BY HAND

-MYTH 5: IT DOESN’T TAKE THAT LONG TO COUNT OUR CASH, I DON’T NEED TO INVEST IN CASH COUNTING TECHNOLOGY
+MYTH 5: IT DOESN’T TAKE THAT LONG TO COUNT OUR CASH; I DON’T NEED TO INVEST IN CASH COUNTING TECHNOLOGY

 Do you count the drawer at the beginning and end of the day?
 Do you count the drawer during shift changes?
 Do you have a safe for deposits that needs to be counted?
 Do you perform spot audits throughout the day?
 Do you refill an ATM?

 You may be spending more time than you think counting cash.
-If counting coins and bills by hand, a good part of your employees’ day could be spent counting cash.
+If counting coins and notes by hand, a good part of your employees’ day could be spent counting cash.
 This takes managers and employees away from other important tasks throughout the day and most importantly, keeps them out of sight of customers, where they could be increasing sales and loyalty.